core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'kid context' parameter, which is intended to help a recipient endpoint to find the right Recipient Context, reveals information about the sender endpoint.
 In particular, it reveals that the sender endpoint is a member of a particular OSCORE group, whose current Group ID is indicated in the 'kid context' parameter.
 Moreover, this parameter explicitly relates two or more communicating endpoints, as members of the same OSCORE group.

 Also, using the mechanisms described in {{ssec-synch-challenge-response}} to achieve sequence number synchronization with a client may reveal when a server device goes through a reboot.
 This can be mitigated by the server device storing the precise state of the replay window of each known client on a clean shutdown.

+Finally, the mechanism described in {{ssec-gid-collision}} to prevent collisions of Group Identifiers from different Group Managers  may reveal information about events in the respective OSCORE groups.
+In particular, a Group Idenfier changes when the corresponding group is rekeyed.
+Thus, changes in the shared list of Group Identifiers may be used to infer about the rate and patterns of group membership changes triggering a group rekeying, e.g. due to newly joined members or evicted (compromised) members.
+In order to alleviate such privacy concerns, it should be hidden from the Group Managers which exact Group Manager has currently assigned which Group Identifiers in its OSCORE groups.

 # IANA Considerations # {#iana}